 Key cases and outcomes (as of May 2026)

 • Merck v.
 Becerra (D.C.
 Circuit): District court dismissed; D.C.
 Circuit affirmed.
-Merck participating in Januvia at $113 MFP.
+Merck is participating in the negotiation of Januvia.

 • Bristol-Myers Squibb v.
 Becerra (D.N.J.): District court dismissed; Third Circuit affirmed.
-BMS participating in Eliquis at $231 MFP.
+BMS is participating for Eliquis.

 • Boehringer Ingelheim v.
 HHS (D. Conn.): Dismissed.
-BI participating in Jardiance at $197 MFP.
+Boehringer Ingelheim is participating for Jardiance.

 • AstraZeneca v.
 Becerra (D. Del.): Dismissed.
-AstraZeneca participating in Farxiga at $178 MFP.
+AstraZeneca is participating for Farxiga.

 • Novo Nordisk v.
 Becerra (D.N.J.): Dismissed.
-Novo Nordisk participating in Fiasp/NovoLog at $119 MFP.
+Novo Nordisk is participating for Fiasp/NovoLog.

 • Janssen v.
 Becerra (D.N.J.): Dismissed.
-Janssen participating in Xarelto and Stelara.
+Janssen is participating for Xarelto and Stelara.

 • Astellas v.
-Becerra: Voluntarily withdrew lawsuit, signed agreement.
+Becerra: Voluntarily withdrew its lawsuit and signed an agreement.

 Future negotiation schedule: 2027 through 2029 and beyond

-The Negotiation Program continues to expand each year.
-The schedule established by IRA Section 11401 and Section 1195 SSA is as follows.
+The Negotiation Program continues to expand each year under IRA Section 11401 and Section 1195 SSA.

 2027: 15 additional Part D drugs

-Selected drugs include treatments for diabetes, weight loss (Ozempic), pulmonary disease (Trelegy Ellipta), blood cancer (Calquence), neurological conditions (Austedo), GI conditions (Linzess), and others.
-CMS announced selections in January 2025; MFPs are scheduled for publication in 2026 with January 1, 2027 effective date.
+Selected drugs include treatments for diabetes and weight loss (Ozempic), pulmonary disease (Trelegy Ellipta), blood cancer (Calquence), neurological conditions (Austedo), and GI conditions (Linzess), among others.
+CMS announced these selections in January 2025; the MFPs are scheduled for publication in 2026 with a January 1, 2027 effective date.

 2028: 15 additional combined Part B and Part D drugs